missionpinball/mpf-docs/docs/install/index.md

 title: Downloading & Installing MPF
 ---

-# Installing MPF 0.80 or 0.57

-The current stable version of MPF is `0.57.3`, and the upcoming release is `0.80.0` along with a long-term support release of `0.57.4`.

 !!! note "New MPF Coming Soon!"

     The next major release of MPF will be 0.80 and is coming soon!
 This exciting advancement offers a brand-new media controller based on the powerful Godot game engine.
 If you are just getting started with MPF, consider giving 0.80 a try!

+# Installing MPF 0.80 or 0.57

+The current stable version of MPF is `0.57.3`, and the upcoming release is `0.80.0` along with a long-term support release of `0.57.4`.

+The current beta version of MPF 0.80 is `0.80.0.dev11`, which corresponds with MPF-GMC `0.1.6`, which is necessary to use the latest Godot - `4.5.1`.

 --8<-- "latest_versions.md"